The Adventures of Tom Sawyer

-The Adventures of Tom Sawyer (also simply known as Tom Sawyer) is a novel by Mark Twain published on June 9, 1876, about a boy, Tom Sawyer, growing up along the Mississippi River.
-It is set in the 1830s–1840s in the town of St. Petersburg, which is based on Hannibal, Missouri, where Twain lived as a boy.
+The Adventures of Tom Sawyer (also simply known as Tom Sawyer) is a novel by Mark Twain (1835-1910) published on June 9, 1876, about a boy, Tom Sawyer, growing up along the Mississippi River.
+It is set in the 1830s–1840s in the fictional town of St. Petersburg, which is based on Hannibal, Missouri, where Twain lived as a boy.
 In the novel, Sawyer has several adventures, often with his friend Huckleberry Finn.
 Originally a commercial failure, the book ended up being the best-selling of Twain's works during his lifetime.

 Along with its 1885 sequel, Adventures of Huckleberry Finn, the book is considered by many to be a masterpiece of American literature.
 It was alleged by Mark Twain to be one of the first novels to be written on a typewriter.